What do you think you know what this is?

 Here is the full plant where the above trunk came from and a smaller one next to it:

 Travel tip for this blog is to make sure you plan do the things you like doing so you get the maximum pleasure from your travels.
-Leave spare time along the ways to stop and check out the view.
+Leave spare time while you are travelling to stop and check out the view.
 Or in my case, gardens and plants.

 For me, I like visiting gardens as they can be like metaphors for the history of the city or town they reside in.